Nurse assistant clinical and preventive training programmes to be suspended in 2019

 The directive was copied to all deans, heads and principals of nursing and midwifery training institutions.

-It said following the outcome of a desk review meeting held by the ministry, N&MC, GHS, the Christian Health Association of Ghana (CHAG), teaching hospitals and other stakeholders in respect of the health sector needs for
+It said following the outcome of a desk review meeting held by the ministry, N&MC, GHS, the Christian Health Association of Ghana (CHAG), teaching hospitals and other stakeholders in respect of the health sector needs for of staff.

 Signed by the Registrar of the N&MC, Mr Felix Nyante, it said statistics showed that there were adequate numbers of NAC/NAP practitioners for the health sector.